Pickering railway station: Preservation

-A roof was added to the station in the late 2000s.
+A roof was added to the station in 2011.

 In 1967, a group of local residents set up the North Yorkshire Moors Railway Society with the aim of preserving the line.
 Services began in 1970, and on 22 April 1973 the entire line from to Pickering was reopened.
 Initially, due to a dispute with the local council, the railway terminated at a single wooden platform adjacent to High Mill, north of the station.
 The stone built Andrews station was re-opened to traffic in May 1975.

 The preserved railway was granted funding from the Heritage Lottery Fund for a number of schemes at Pickering station, which included reinstatement of the 1845 designed roof.
 This cost £556,000 and was projected to be complete by 2010, but was not officially unveiled until April 2011.

 In 2022, a new five-track carriage shed, known as the Carriage Stable and featuring a cantilevered roof, was opened at Trout Farm on the northern approach to Pickering station.
 This will accommodate up to 40 of the railway’s heritage carriages, and enable servicing and cleaning tasks to be completed undercover.